circleci/circleci-docs/jekyll/_cci2/overview.md

 ## Trial Installation Requirements

-- A VM with at least 8GB of RAM, 100GB of disk space on the root volume, and a version of Linux that supports Docker, for example Ubuntu Trusty 14.04.
+- A VM with at least 32GB RAM, 100GB of disk space on the root volume, and a version of Linux that supports Docker, for example Ubuntu Trusty 14.04.
 Must have network connectivity to the GitHub or GitHub Enterprise instance and outbound internet access (proxy server is supported by request to CircleCI customer service).

 OR

-- An Amazon EC2 VM instance with at least 8G of RAM, outbound internet access, and network connectivity to the GitHub or GitHub Enterprise instance.
+- An Amazon EC2 VM instance with at least 32G RAM, outbound internet access, and network connectivity to the GitHub or GitHub Enterprise instance.

 See the [CircleCI Trial Installation]({{ site.baseurl }}/enterprise/single-box/) document for trial installation instructions and links to the machine images.